otrv4/otrv4/otrv4.md

       group and sets it as `their_dh`.
 See
       [Verifying that an integer is in the DH group](#verifying-that-an-integer-is-in-the-dh-group) section for details.
-3. Verifies the Auth-R message as defined on the [Auth-R message](#auth-r-message) section.
+3. Verifies the Auth-R message as defined in the [Auth-R message](#auth-r-message) section.
 4. Creates an Auth-I message (see [Auth-I message](#auth-i-message) section).
 5. Calculates the Mixed shared secret (`K`) and the SSID: